topology (point-set topology)

 such that pre-images under of open subsets of are open subsets of .

-The simple definition of open subsets and the simple principle of equivalence gives topology its fundamental and universal flavor.
+The simple definition of open subsets and the simple principle of continuity gives topology its fundamental and universal flavor.
 The combinatorial nature of these definitions makes topology closely related to formal logic (for more on this see at locale).

 Our motivating example now reads: